-Independent Auditor's Report
+Independent Auditor's Report1

-To NFON AG.
-Munich
+To NFON AG, Munich

-Report on the Audit of the Consolidated Financial Statements and the Group Management Report
+Report on the Audit of the Consolidated Financial Statements and of the Group Management Report

-Audit Opinions
+Opinions

-We have audited the Consolidated Financial Statements of NFON AG, Munich, and its subsidiaries (the Group), which comprise the Consolidated Statement of Financial Position as of 31 December 2022, the Consolidated Statement of Income, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Changes in Equity and the Consolidated Statement of Cash Flows for the financial year 1 January to 31 December 2022 and the Notes to the Consolidated Financial Statements, including a summary of significant accounting policies.
-In addition, we have audited the Management Report of the company and the Group (the "Group Management Report") of NFON AG for the financial year from 1 January to 31 December 2022.
+We have audited the consolidated financial statements of NFON AG, Munich, and its subsidiaries (the Group), which comprise the consolidated balance sheet as of December 31, 2022, and the consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the financial year from January 1 to December 31, 2022, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+In addition, we have audited the combined management report of the Company and the Group (hereinafter the "group management report") of NFON AG for the financial year from January 1 to December 31, 2022.

-In accordance with German legal requirements, we have not audited the content of the parts of the Group Management Report mentioned in the section "Other information" of our Auditor's Report.
+In accordance with German legal requirements, we have not audited the content of those components of the group management report specified in the "Other Information" section of our auditor's report.

-In our opinion, based on the findings of our audit,
+In our opinion, on the basis of the knowledge obtained in the audit,